Skip to main content

 Barrier Removal

-All barrier covers — chair headrest, light handles, bracket tray, keyboard, control panel — are removed and discarded.
-This is done before surface disinfection begins.
+All barrier covers, chair headrest, light handles, bracket tray, keyboard, controls, are removed and thrown out.
+This is done before surface disinfection starts.

 5